All Episodes

 How do you do it?

-Democrats never handcuff themselves in talking about our motivations as they see it.
+You know I mentioned Jim Dermott here that the Democrats they never handcuff themselves in describing us Democrats, never handcuff themselves in talking about our motivations as they see it.

-I mean, they're dead wrong, too.
+I mean they're dead wrong too.

-They engage in the politics of personal destruction, and we're told it never hurts them.
+They engage in the politics of personal destruction and we're told it never hurts them.

-Now, let me go through this one more time.
+Let me go through this one more time.

 They just want us to get along.

-They want to cross the aisle, want us to work together.
+They want independence, want people to get along, they want to cross the aisle, want us to work together.

-And all it was, all it's ever been is a trick put forth by the Democrats and the media to get us to shut up.
+All it's ever been is a trick put forth by the Democrats and the media to get us to shut up.

-The Democrats are never personal when it comes to criticizing Sarah Palin, are they?
+Look at it, the Democrats are never personal when it comes to criticizing Sarah Palin, are they?

-Why, though, they're they never get mean when they're talking about Sarah Palin, do they?
+Why though, they're they never get mean when they're talking about Sarah Palin, do they?

-Rush, we're never gonna win.
+Rush, we're never going to win.

-We're never gonna win.
+We're never going to win.

-But of course not.
+Of course not.

-Hey, here's here's Baghdad Jim McDermott.
+Here's Baghdad Jim McDermott.

 This is yesterday afternoon on Fox News channel.